influxdata/telegraf/plugins/inputs/jti_openconfig_telemetry/README.md

   ]

   ## We allow specifying sensor group level reporting rate.
 To do this, specify the
-  ## reporting rate in Durati0on at the beginning of sensor paths / collection
+  ## reporting rate in Duration at the beginning of sensor paths / collection
   ## name.
 For entries without reporting rate, we use configured sample frequency
   sensors = [
    "1000ms customReporting /interfaces /lldp",